 The retail investing crowd tends to panic when the party ends and the market goes sideways.
 Especially those folks who’ve never even seen a bear market.
 They’re usually the first to “capitulate,” the Wall Street term for “sell everything.”

 If things look really bad (like they did on Black Monday, or during the dot-com crash, or the Great Financial Crisis, or the pandemic meltdown), they’re likely to panic – or, “sell everything, take all their cash out of the bank and buy as much gold and silver as they can afford.”

-Some investors think they have psychic abilities and will be able to “time the bubble,” and sell out of the market a few minutes before the crash begins.
+Some investors think they have psychic abilities and will be able to “time the collapse,” and sell out a few minutes before the crash begins.
 If you’re a psychic, congratulations, we wish you well.
 The rest of us have to guess.
-But if we wait until everybody else is running for the exits, it’s already be too late.
+But if we wait until everybody else is running for the exits, it’s already too late.

-Whatever decisions you make, take steps today, while you still have time.2021, inflation, market bubble, pension, public pension
+Whatever decisions you make, take steps today, while you still have time.2021, Featured, inflation, pension, public pension